Romance scam heartbreak: Looking for love got Donna locked up

-- The man booked Donna tickets to come visit him in Japan, but the trip included a layover in Laos, where Donna was requested to pick up a suitcase for him
+- The man booked Donna tickets to visit him in Japan, but the trip included a layover in Laos where Donna was requested to pick up a suitcase for him

 - Soon after she landed in Japan with the suitcase, Donna was jailed for unknowingly smuggling drugs